5 Zooplankton Indices

 5.2 Key Results and Visualizations

 Euphausiids, in contrast, show increasing trends over time in all regions during fall, and in the MAB during spring.
+In addition, a significant recent increase was detected in the GOM in Fall.

 Center of Gravity Small copepods in fall are trending northeast similar to forage fish and aggregated survey species.
 Small copepods in spring are trending north.
 Large copepods in fall are trending west, similar to benthos.
 No significant change for Calfin, Euphausiids, or Zooplankton volume center of gravity over time.